ibmendoza/go-examples/docs/why.md

 With NSQ,

 - NSQ client (producer) talks to local NSQ daemon (nsqd)
-- nsqd acts as a router which determines
+- nsqd forwards message to local NSQ client (consumer)

-- whether message is for local or remote consumption (consumer)
+or

 - NSQ client (producer) talks to nsqlookupd
-- nsqlookupd acts as a router which stores nsqd addresses
+- nsqlookupd acts as a directory service (knows location of nsq clients and nsqd)
 - nsqd receives and forwards messages to nsq client (consumer)

 With Iris,